nicholschm/theodinprojectWiki/Running-The-Odin-Project-Locally.md

 ```

 ## Setting up DotEnv
 TOP uses the [dotenv](https://github.com/bkeepers/dotenv) gem to manage secrets.
-We will need to make a copy of the `.env` file (name it `.env.local`) and add all our our secrets to the new file.
+We will need to make a copy of the `.env` file (name it `.env.local`) and add all our secrets to the new file.
 ```bash
 $ cp .env .env.local
 ```